He said that the crew of the Dignity had failed to respond to Israeli naval radio contact.

 “There are a numerous number of trucks enetring Gaza with food and medicine according to the requests of the aid organisations.”

-Three Al Jazeera journalists were among the 15 people onboard the boat.
+Three Al Jazeera journalists are among the 15 people onboard the boat.

 “Al Jazeera holds Israel responsible for the safety of the Al Jazeera journalists and everyone on board the Dignity,” Wadah Khanfar, director general of the Al Jazeera network said in a statement.